Kerry W. Dietz, Artistic Director, began his formal music training at the age of seven (piano) and his

 Tim, reside in Newark and have four grown children and five wonderful grandchildren.

-Good Shepherd.
-Music being one of life's essentials, she also sings with The Delaware Women's
+the Good Shepherd.
+Music being one of life's essentials, she also sings with The Delaware

-Chorus.
-Besides working as a freelance healthcare writer, she finds joy in her hospital volunteer work
+Women's Chorus.
+Besides working as a freelance healthcare writer, she finds joy in her hospital

-and in the companionship of family, friends (including the furry kind) and always, the garden.
+volunteer work and in the companionship of family, friends (including the furry kind) and always,

-ringers of the Wilmington Handbell Ensemble.
-Starting at age 10, she has rung in various bell choirs,
+founding ringers of the Wilmington Handbell Ensemble.
+Starting at age 10, she has rung in various

-including three Choirs for St. Paul's UMC of Wilmington and currently with Newark UMC's First State
+bell choirs, including three Choirs for St. Paul's UMC of Wilmington and currently with Newark

-Ringers.
-Beth is pleased to be able to continue her love for handbell ringing with the Wilmington
+UMC's First State Ringers.
+Beth is pleased to be able to continue her love for handbell ringing with

-Handbell Ensemble.
+the Wilmington Handbell Ensemble.
 Beth is a Social Worker and Counselor at the Rockford Center.
-She received her

 Meet Our Ringers